 For Worldwide Release: November 2012

-All Cat marine power solutions are available through the global Cat dealer network.
-For more information on the Tier 3 solutions featured at the show, please stop by the Caterpillar booth 2701 and 2801 at the 2012 International Workboat Show.
+For more information on Cat power solutions, please stop by the Caterpillar booth 2701 and 2801 at the 2012 International Workboat Show or contact your local Cat dealer.

 # # #